-Standard spark plug: DPR6EA-9
+Standard spark plug: DPR6EB-9

 Be sure to use the specified spark plug, otherwise the engine may not operate properly.
-Before fitting the spark plug, measure the electrode gap with a wire thickness gauge; adjust the gap to specification if necessary.
+Before fitting the spark plug, measure the electrode gap with a wire thickness gauge; replace it if out of specification.

 - 1. Spark plug gap

-- 2. Spark plug I.D. mark (NGK)
+- 2. Spark plug part number

-- 3. Spark plug part number
+- 3. Spark plug I.D. mark (NGK)